SUSSBIA/fabric-onboarding-experience/04-start-using-fabric/README.md

 Example sandbox activity:

-1. Open the sandbox workspace.
+1. Open the assigned sandbox workspace.
 2. Locate the approved sample dataset.
 3. Create or open a simple Power BI report.
 4. Build one or two simple visuals.